iamvanja/poof/README.md

 - Demo can be found on [link](http://vanja.gavric.org/various/poof/).

 ## Possible future improvement
-- modify into a plugin so that this can be used to generally animate using sprites, given the parameters (sprite image, element name, frame count, custom callback function,...)
+- modify into a plugin so that this can be used to generally animate elements using sprites, given the passed parameters (sprite image, element name, frame count, custom callback function,...)
 - not rely on Modernizr (implement only test for css animations resulting in overall smaller footprint)